The Colorado Privacy Act, New Data Privacy Requirements

 - Facilitate receipt and response to consumer requests- Businesses should develop mechanisms for accepting, verifying, tracking, and honoring a consumer’s request to exercise their access, correction, and deletion rights under the CPA.

-- Implement a training program- Businesses must ensure that employees who are responsible for handling customer requests and inquiries both understand and are trained to handle such requests in a timely manner and consist manner than maintains compliance with the CPA.
+- Implement a training program- Businesses must ensure that employees who are responsible for handling customer requests and inquiries both understand and are trained to handle such requests in a timely manner and consistent manner than maintains compliance with the CPA.

 What are the fines and penalties for non-compliance under the CPA?